A Woman's Grief Led To A Mental Health Crisis And A $21,634 Hospital Bill

 Patient: Arline Feilen, the widow of a veteran, is a part-time, self-employed medical transcriptionist who lives in Carol Stream, Ill.
 She purchased individual insurance on the open market, not through the Affordable Care Act exchange.

-Total Bill: $29,894.50, including $16,480 for room and board in a semiprivate psychiatric room and $3,999 for the ER.
+Total bill: $29,894.50, including $16,480 for room and board in a semiprivate psychiatric room and $3,999 for the ER.
 After the hospital reduced the bill because her insurance didn't cover mental health, she owes $21,634.55.

-Service Provider: Northwestern Medicine Central DuPage Hospital, a large, acute care hospital in the Chicago suburbs.
+Service provider: Northwestern Medicine Central DuPage Hospital, a large, acute care hospital in the Chicago suburbs.
 It's part of the nonprofit academic health system Northwestern Medicine.

-Medical Service: Feilen received inpatient care for a depressive episode, including blood draws, an ultrasound, an electrocardiogram and behavioral health treatment.
+Medical service: Feilen received inpatient care for a depressive episode, including blood draws, an ultrasound, an electrocardiogram and behavioral health treatment.

-What Gives: Feilen has an "association health plan" purchased through Affiliated Workers Association.
+What gives: Feilen has an "association health plan" purchased through Affiliated Workers Association.
 It's called SelectCare 1, costs her $210 a month and doesn't cover mental health care.

 This is one type of plan that the Obama administration curtailed.
 But some like Feilen's are permitted again since the Trump administration gave the go-ahead for sales of plans previously considered to offer inadequate coverage.